eclipse-edc/Connector/extensions/transfer-functions/transfer-functions-core/README.md

 # Transfer Functions Core

-This extensions provides required services for the Transfer Functions feature (.cf transfer-functions-spi).
+This extensions provides required services for the [Transfer Functions](../transfer-functions-spi/README.md) feature.

 # Status

 In development.
+This code has not yet been fully tested.